Indiegogo investors can purchase blockchain-based security tokens

 “We have always strived to foster innovation and provide our users access to some of the most novel and interesting products and ideas from around the world,” said Indiegogo founder Slava Rubin, in a statement.
 “With the blockchain revolution fully underway, we at Indiegogo are excited about the world-changing impact and potential of security tokens.
 Our goal is to [perform diligence for] each company and provide an access point to our growing network of millions of customers.
 And it’s a privilege to work with the St. Regis Aspen Resort.”

 The St. Regis Aspen is a full-service, 179-room luxury hotel with four onsite food and beverage outlets and 29,000 square feet of indoor and outdoor conference and banquet venues with views of the Rocky Mountains.
-The St. Regis Aspen Resort, purchased by Elevated Returns in 2010, is conducting a single-asset real-estate investment trust (REIT) offering, a first-of-its-kind opportunity that will apportion a minimum of $12 million for investment in security tokens.
+Purchased by Elevated Returns in 2010, the resort is conducting a single-asset real estate investment trust (REIT) offering, a first-of-its-kind opportunity that will apportion a minimum of $12 million for investment in security tokens.
 Each token of Aspen Digital represents indirect ownership through one share of common stock in the St. Regis Aspen Resort.

 Accredited Investors (those with a high net worth) will be able to purchase Aspen Coins with U.S. dollars, as well as with Bitcoin (BTC) and Ether (ETH).
 The St. Regis Aspen Resort is owned by a holding company and controlled by Elevated Returns, an asset management company that manages assets across a range of service industries, including hospitality, real estate, and a number of consumer brands.

 “Security token offerings are the investment tool of the future, a mechanism designed to store wealth by utilizing income-producing digital assets,” said Stephane de Baets, president of Elevated Returns, in a statement.“By opening access to investing in traditional assets like real estate, we are creating a new opportunity for investors to explore an ownership stake in something previously only accessible to private investors and high net worth individuals.
-Indiegogo is a well known and trusted name in alternative funding and cryptocurrency, making them an incredible partner for us to leverage their influence, experience, and global audience.”
+Indiegogo is a well-known and trusted name in alternative funding and cryptocurrency, making them an incredible partner for us to leverage their influence, experience, and global audience.”

 This security token offering will be filed under the SEC’s Reg D, Rule 506 (c), General Solicitation.
 This offering is open to accredited investors in the U.S. and overseas.
+Indiegogo takes a 5 percent commission on any sales.